(...five seconds later...)

 - In Paper Mario, after knocking out Lava Piranha, you get your Star Points and the victory theme is about to kick in when the ground shakes and the Lava Pirahna gets back up for another round, and this time it is on fire.
 There is a slight clue in that the Star Points you're 'rewarded' with don't get added to your total.

 - Cortez the Pirate Ghost returns from his defeat sequence twice in Paper Mario: The Thousand-Year Door, in a stage that's something of a successor to Lava Piranha's world in the first game.

-- In Episode II, the first fight against the Patriarch actually goes to the post-battle XP screen, which then breaks with a Fight Woosh to send you into the battle against the next form.
+- In Episode II, winning the first fight against the Patriarch actually goes to the post-battle XP screen, which then breaks with a Fight Woosh to send you into the battle against the next form.

 - Similarly, in Final Fantasy VII, after defeating Bizzaro Sephiroth, the screen fades to black and it appears the post-battle XP screen is going to appear, but instead the game is loading the One-Winged Angel battle.

 - In Seiken Densetsu 3, one of the three potential final bosses, Archdemon, appears to explode and die in a large explosion after defeating him, like the other bosses, only for him to reappear in his next form.